ericc661/rethinking_containment/rethinking_containment.md

 still mention rasumssen when we talk about the boarding school -- the words being borders, displaying literacy to the locked-in colonial subject

+counterarg 1: poem addressed to self

+counterarg 2 big brain: poem is spoken by the land, rejecting "the dead, fixed, undialectical"

 Works to cite: